Skin wrinkles and blemishes

 - Brown or black.

 Seborrheic keratoses are non-cancerous (benign) though they can look like melanoma because of their sometimes irregular border.
 A dermatologist (skin doctor) can tell the difference.
 Because melanomas can hide among seborrheic keratoses, they may go unnoticed without close inspection.
 Seborrheic keratoses have an even appearance, whereas melanomas often have a smooth surface that varies in height, color density, and shading.
 In some cases, keratoses cause itching or irritation as they can be rubbed by clothes and appear in uncomfortable areas.
+Many often scratch at them and pick them off but they inevitably grow back.

 Exposure to Sun in Childhood